Protecting your privacy is important to The Running for Premature Babies Foundation Limited (ABN 79 276 416 465) (RFPB)

 WHAT INFORMATION DOES RFPB COLLECT AND WHY?

-RFPB collects personal information from donors, runners, fundraisers and volunteers so that they can communicate with you in a personalised and relevant manner.
+RFPB collects personal information, including sensitive information, from donors, runners, fundraisers and volunteers so that they can communicate with you in a personalised and relevant manner.
 The types of personal information RFPB collects, and the purposes of collecting that information, include:

-- Runners and volunteers: RFPB may also collect its runners' and volunteers' names, phone numbers, addresses, email addresses, and other contact information, and other personal information, so that we can encourage, record and acknowledge their support and communicate with them about our activities.
+- Runners and volunteers: RFPB may collect its runners' and volunteers' names, phone numbers, address, email address, and other contact information, and other personal information, so that we can encourage, record and acknowledge their support and communicate with them about our activities.
+[On collecting information from a runner health information may also be collected].

 HOW DO WE USE AND DISCLOSE PERSONAL INFORMATION?